752963e64/752963e64/README.md

 ```
-I'm self taught engeener in system and network programming with different languages, operating systems since the 2000 era.
+I'm self taught engeener in system and network programming with different languages,
-Meanwhile I did website prototypes from the ground up, with and without HTTP server from scratch.
+operating systems since the 2000 era.
+Meanwhile I did website prototypes from the ground up,
-few years ago I started to have interest in game dev.
+with and without HTTP server from scratch.
+Few years ago I started to have interest in game dev.
 So makes me a good generalist.
 I read binary/source code like books.
 I'm not an AI and I don't use AI to generate content I share.
 I'm not that void...
 ```